 Financial assets that are held to collect contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 This includes lending arrangements which results in contractual cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Financial assets measured at amortised cost relate to loans and advances to customers and banks.
+Financial assets measured at amortised cost relate to loans and advances to customers and banks which includes the buy to let portfolio.